statelyai/xstate/docs/guides/scxml.md

 # SCXML

-XState is compliant with the [SCXML specification](https://www.w3.org/TR/scxml/).
-Here's how various parts of our API relate to the spec.
+XState is compliant with the [SCXML (State Chart XML : State Machine Notation for Control Abstraction) specification](https://www.w3.org/TR/scxml/).
+This page contains details on where our API relates to the SCXML specification.

 ## Events